Dahk/couchdb_benchmark/README.md

-This benchmark tests the write/read speed that a single couchdb server can handle, using IBM Cloud Functions with Pywren as the readers/writers clients.
+This benchmark tests the write/read speed that a single Couchdb server can handle, using IBM Cloud Functions with Pywren as the readers/writers clients.

-It uses rabbitmq to synchronize all the functions and to trigger the benchmark at the same time for all of them.
+It uses Rabbitmq to synchronize all the functions and to trigger the benchmark at the same time for all of them.

 Also, each function deals with the same unique document, different